vhawk19/Py_Primer/Functions/Lambda_Expressions/ReadMe.md

 #Output : 25
 ```
-_We can instead write this as a lambda expression as,_
+_We can instead write this as a lambda expression as,_ :heavy_check_mark:
 ```python
 #We do not usually assign a lambda expression to a variable.
 This is just for demonstration purposes.
 square = lambda x: x*x